Skip to content

 SignalRGB left navigation bar showing all major sections

 The Discover page is where you browse, search, and download lighting effects.
-Browse free effects, Pro-exclusive content, game integrations, and more.
+Find free effects, Pro-exclusive content, game integrations, and more.
 Click any effect to learn more and install it.

-See Discover for a full breakdown of each section.
+See About the Discover Page for a full breakdown.

-The Shop is where you can purchase Light Points or upgrade to SignalRGB Pro.
+The Shop is where you browse and purchase Pro effects.
+If you have a Pro subscription, you can download effects here.
 Light Points let you unlock individual game integrations and premium effects without a subscription.

 The Library is your personal collection of installed effects.
-From here you can launch any effect you have already downloaded, manage your playlists, and switch between effects quickly.
+Launch any effect you’ve already downloaded, manage your playlists, and switch between effects quickly.

 The Lighting page is where you customize the active effect.
-Adjust colors, speed, scale, brightness, and other parameters specific to the effect you have applied.
+Adjust colors, speed, scale, brightness, and other parameters specific to the effect you’ve applied.
 Changes appear on your devices in real time.

 See How to Customize Effects for a full walkthrough.

 The Devices page shows every RGB device SignalRGB has detected on your system.
-Devices that require configuration or have issues appear at the top of the list.
+Devices that need configuration or have issues appear at the top of the list.

-See Configure RGB Controllers and About Device Detection for more.
+See How to Configure RGB Controllers and About Device Detection for more.

 The Cooling page lets you control fan speeds on supported RGB controllers and cooling hardware.
 Create custom fan curves or set fixed speeds.